mozilla/mig/CONTRIBUTING.md

       represents the importance of your commit the best.
     - `[(level)/bug]` for commits that fix a bug

-* If your commit is linked to a bug number of an issue, please add a reference to it in the commit message.
+* If your commit is linked to a github issue, please add a reference to it in the commit message.
-  ex: `[minor] fix bad counter on agent stats, bug 987123`
+  ex: `[minor] fix bad counter on agent stats, fixes #125123`

 * Pull requests must represent the final state of your commit.
 If you spent two weeks working on code, please only submit the commits that represent the